sulu/sulu-docs/book/twig.rst

 * A footer navigation can be useful for imprints and similar pages.

-The following screenshot shows the `Sulu homepage`_ with the main navigation on the right and the footer navigation on the bottom.
+The following screenshot shows the `Sulu homepage`_ with the main navigation on the top.
 As you can see the navigation returned for the navigation contexts are not necessarily flat, but can also contain sub pages.

 .. figure:: ../img/website-navigation-contexts.png
     :align: center